kimdoanh89/doanhluong.me/_posts/2020-07-18-Mega-lab-part1.markdown

 {% include figure image_path="/assets/02_mega_lab/images/00_initial_topology_v2.png" %}

-Our goal is to automate the Zero Touch Provision to bring up the lab, as can be seen in the following demo.

-{% include figure image_path="/assets/02_mega_lab/images/00_ZTP_mega-lab2.gif" %}
 ### Configure EDGE router
 The steps are as follow:
 - Generate RSA key for ssh connection